Celebrate International Orthopaedic Nurses Day on October 30!

 James Syme was born in Edinburgh, Scotland.
 He introduced conservative alternatives to the major amputations that were being done at the time.
 In 1831, he released a booklet detailing cases where joint excision could be used instead of amputation for grossly diseased and/or injured joints (such as in tuberculosis).
 In 1841, Syme described a distal amputation at the ankle.
 This amputation bears his name, as it replaced a portion of below-knee amputation, which was standard practice at that time.

-John Rhea Barton was born in Lancaster, Pa.
+John Rhea Barton was born in Lancaster, Pennsylvania.
 He studied under Philip Syng Physick, the “Father of American Surgery” at the Pennsylvania Hospital.
 It was said that Barton was ambidextrous and that once he had positioned himself in the OR, he did not move.
 In 1826, he performed a subtrochanteric osteotomy of the femur for a severe flexion-adduction deformity of the hip.
 He is best known for his innovative corrective osteotomies for ankylosed joints.

 Antonius Mathysen was a Dutch military surgeon.
 In 1851, he invented the Plaster of Paris bandage, which was to become so important to orthopaedic practice.
 To this day, a Plaster of Paris cast is used frequently to immobilize fractures.